-Contrast agent development

-Our investigators are well-versed in the development of cell-selective contrast imaging agents used for CT, MRI, optical/NIR, and nuclear medicine.
+Contrast agent development Our investigators are well-versed in the development of cell-selective contrast imaging agents used for CT, MRI, optical/NIR, and nuclear medicine.
 Two agents developed in our labs, Fenestra[TM] VC and LC, are now commercially available to the research community from MediLumine (Montreal, QC, Canada).
 Imaging examples and results from our lab can be viewed on the SAIRF Image and Video Gallery.

-Oversight committee

-The policies of the facility are established and governed by an oversight advisory board committee comprised of imaging scientists, physicists, cancer biologists, and veterinarians.
+Oversight committee The policies of the facility are established and governed by an oversight advisory board committee comprised of imaging scientists, physicists, cancer biologists, and veterinarians.
 This committee meets every 6 months.
 At least one member of the committee will always be a current member of the Medical School animal care committee.
 Administrative support is provided by UWCCC management and personnel.

-The SAIRF oversight committee consists of the following people:

-- Frank Korosec Chief of the Imaging Sciences Section of the Department of Radiology, Director of Research Resources, & Director of Clinical MRI Physics - Jamey Weichert Associate Professor of Radiology, Medical Physics and Pharmaceutics - Weibo Cai Associate Professor & Director of the UW Molecular Imaging and Nanotechnology Lab - Amy Fowler Assistant Professor, Department of Radiology - Amy Moser Associate Professor of Human Oncology - Rich Halberg Assistant Professor of Gastroenterology & Hepatology and LAR Director - Tomy Varghese Associate Professor of Medical Physics - Brigitte Raabe DVM, DACLAM - Ellen Leiferman DVM - Ashley Weichmann SAIRF staff - Justin Jeffery SAIRF manager
+The SAIRF oversight committee consists of the following people: - Frank Korosec Professor, Chief of the Imaging Sciences Section of the Department of Radiology, Director of Research Resources, & Director of Clinical MRI Physics - Jamey Weichert Professor of Radiology, Medical Physics and Pharmaceutics - Weibo Cai Professor & Director of the UW Molecular Imaging and Nanotechnology Lab - Amy Fowler Associate Professor, Department of Radiology - Rich Halberg Associate Professor of Gastroenterology & Hepatology and LAR Director - Tomy Varghese Associate Professor of Medical Physics - Brigitte Raabe DVM, DACLAM - Ellen Leiferman DVM - Ashley Weichmann SAIRF staff - Justin Jeffery SAIRF manager